 To increase recruitment, DSH also converted their exam process from a proctored, in-person exam to a non-proctored, online exam.
 The non-proctored, online exam successfully went live on September 28, 2023.
-As of December 1, 2024, 3,850 candidates have taken and completed the online exam, and 3,195 have submitted applications for HPO positions.
+As of March 1, 2025, 4,131 have submitted applications for HPO positions.
 This is a significant increase from 2797 HPO applications that were received in 2023 prior to the online exam going live.
-These numbers represent a significantly higher percentage of candidates taking the exam and applying for HPO positions.
+This represents a significantly higher number of candidates applying for HPO positions, which has resulted in the current Academy enrolling 44 cadets into the Academy.
 The goal of the streamlined, continuous online exam is to increase recruitment numbers and accelerate the recruitment process.